Baker Hughes’s revenue growth

 Baker Hughes’s value drivers

-- Reduced activity, pricing pressure, and an unfavorable product and geographic mix negatively affected BHI’s Europe, Africa, and Russia’s Caspian regions.
+- Reduced activity, pricing pressure, and an unfavorable product and geographic mix affected BHI’s North Africa, Nigeria, United Kingdom, and Angola regions negatively.

-Next, we’ll discuss BHI’s management outlook from the past few quarters.
+Next, we’ll discuss how BHI’s management outlook transpired in the past quarters.